asciidisco/plugin.video.netflix/ISSUE_TEMPLATE.md

 [Please add a screenshot if that helps understanding your problem]

-[You can erase any parts of this template not applicable to your Issue.]
+[You can erase any parts of this template not applicable to your issue.]